DanielSWolf/rhubarb-lip-sync/README.md

 * The `info` element tells you the name of the original sound file.
 * The `phones` element contains the individual sounds found in the recording.
 You won't usually need them.
 * The `mouthCues` element tells you which mouth shape needs to be displayed at what time interval.
 The `start` and `duration` values are in seconds.
 There are no gaps between mouth cues, so `entry.start` + `entry.duration` = `nextEntry.start`.

+## Limitations

+Rhubarb Lip-Sync has some limitations you should be aware of.

+### Only English dialog

+Rhubarb Lip-Sync only produces good results when you give it recordings in English.
+You'll get best results with American English.

+### Fixed set of mouth shapes

+Right now, Rhubarb Lip-Sync uses a fixed set of eight mouth shapes, as shown above.
+If you want to use fewer shapes, you can apply a custom mapping in your own code.

+I'm planning to make the mouth animation logic more flexible (and even better-looking) in future releases.

 ## Tell me what you think!